damienbullis/solo/README.md

 # SOLO

-SOLO is a `explorer` extension for reducing clutter in your file browser.
+SOLO is a `explorer` extension for reducing file clutter and let you focus on the files you want to see.

 ## Features